shijieS/shijieS.github.io/_posts/post/2017-02-12-Some-skill-for-using-visio.md

 ---
+date: 2017-02-13T00:00:00.000Z
 layout: post
-title:  "Some skill for using visio"
+title: Some skill for using visio
-date:  2017-02-13
+categories:
-categories: Tools
+  - Tools
+published: true
+tags:
+  - tools
+comments: '1'
 ---

 Some skill for using visio